 If a business wished to place new chemicals on both the EEA and UK markets, in a “no-deal” scenario, they would have to make two separate registrations, one to the ECHA and one to the UK.
 The information and data package needed would be the same for both.

-It is only at the point that the UK Parliament has ratified the deal and the EU Council has obtained the European Parliament’s consent and adopted the decision to conclude the agreement, that we can be certain that the UK will not enter a “no-deal” scenario in March 2019.
+It is only at the point that the UK Parliament has ratified the deal and the EU Council has obtained the European Parliament’s consent and adopted the decision to conclude the agreement, that we can be certain that the UK will not enter a “no-deal” scenario.

 The message from the Government is: “Preparations for a ‘no-deal’ scenario must therefore continue.
 People and businesses should not be alarmed by ‘no-deal’ planning and preparation, nor read into it any pessimism.
 Instead they should be reassured that we are taking a responsible approach, ensuring the UK’s exit can be as smooth as possible in all scenarios.”